Shipping Guide

 MistakeWhy It HurtsBetter Approach

-Using one package type for every guitars shipment Oversized packaging increases postage and can trigger dimensional charges.
-Define a packaging matrix by item size and order composition.
+Using one package type for every guitar shipment Oversized packaging increases postage and can trigger dimensional charges on every label.
+Define two or three box profiles by guitar type (electric, acoustic, bass) and pre-measure each.

 Shipping Checklist for Guitars

-• Weigh and measure your most common guitars packages in production conditions.
+• Weigh and measure your most common guitar packages in real production conditions, fully padded.

 Real Guitars Shipment Examples